jabl/vaspview/README.rst

   guy, I think).
 OTOH rendering in vertex buffer ordering seems more important. http://home.comcast.net/~tom_forsyth/papers/fast_vert_cache_opt.html

-- Remove old 2D slice texture generation-on-CPU codepath, as all current hardware supports EXT_texture3D (part of OpenGL 1.2 core), and the fallback is unusably slow.

 - CUDA experiment: Move the marching cubes algorithm to the GPU.
 CUDA SDK has an example implementing marching cubes, integrate that?